yoctoproject/poky/documentation/overview-manual/yp-intro.rst

    you need for embedded devices.
 You only add the feature support or packages that you absolutely need for the device.
-For devices that have display hardware, you can use available system components such as X11, GTK+, Qt, Clutter, and SDL (among others) to create a rich user experience.
-For devices that do not have a display or where you want to use alternative UI frameworks, you can choose to not install these components.
+For devices that have display hardware, you can use available system components such as X11, Wayland, GTK+, Qt, Clutter, and SDL (among others) to create a rich user experience.
+For devices that do not have a display or where you want to use alternative UI frameworks, you can choose to not build these components.

 -  *Comprehensive Toolchain Capabilities:* Toolchains for supported architectures satisfy most use cases.
 However, if your hardware